What is ring-fencing?

 Looking ahead, banks may still get into financial difficulties – it is impossible to eliminate all risks entirely – but it is now easier to sort out banks that get into trouble.
 And, crucially, the costs of dealing with a bank that goes bust will not fall on taxpayers.

-Throughout 2017 and 2018, the UK banks that need to separate retail banking services from the rest of their business (explained in one of our Quarterly Bulletin articles) will be making the necessary changes.
-Ring-fencing must be in place by 1 January 2019.
+Throughout 2017 and 2018, banks in the UK that needed to separate retail services from the rest of their business (explained in one of our Quarterly Bulletin articles) were given until 1 January 2019 to make necessary changes.

-To comply with these rules, banks will need to move some customers into a new part of the bank.
-Different customers will be affected in different ways.
-Some customers will experience changes to their account details.
-For example, they may be issued with a new sort code and/or their bank account number may change.
-Payments sent using old account details will be rerouted to their intended destination, using automatic redirection facilities.
-Each bank will be communicating with its own customers about ring-fencing and how it will affect them.
+To comply with these rules, they moved some customers into a new part of the business.
+Different customers were affected in different ways.
+Some had their their details changed, eg a new sort code or their account number changed.
+Payments sent using old details were rerouted using automatic redirection facilities.
+Each bank communicated with its own customers about ring-fencing and how it would affect them.

 Where can I find out more information?

-Each bank will be communicating with its own customers about ring-fencing and how it will affect them.
+Each bank should have communicated with its own customers about ring-fencing and how it will affect them.
 If you have any further questions, please contact your bank.

 Meanwhile, more information is provided in the links below – including a link to the Financial Conduct Authority, which regulates financial services firms in the UK to ensure that consumers get a fair deal.